tohidhanfi20/three-tier-architecture-on-aws/README.md

 Step 8 - Associate Public RT with all public subnets

- Likewise do same for Private-app-RT and Priavte-db-RT
+ Likewise do same for Private-app-RT and Private-db-RT

 Step 9 -